dopp000/custom-limbus-dnd-bot/README.md

   Start (`fire_passive_triggers`) but scoped per-incoming-hit instead of per-round.
-- **Animated Combat Phase**: `/battle combat` plays out the whole round as one continuously-edited message — coin-by-coin face reveals for every attrition round of a Clash, then the winner's final decisive toss gets its own face-reveal pass followed by a real-damage reveal pass (pulled from the actual `apply_incoming_hit` log, so it reflects resistance/Crit/Rupture/
+- **Animated Combat Phase**: `/battle combat` plays out the whole round as one continuously-edited message.
+Coin-by-coin face reveals for every attrition round of a Clash, then the winner's final decisive toss gets its own face-reveal pass followed by a real-damage reveal pass (pulled from the actual `apply_incoming_hit` log, so it reflects resistance/Crit/Rupture/